Lynching of Michael Donald: Henry Hays

 Henry Francis Hays (November 10, 1954 – June 6, 1997) was convicted of capital murder.
 The jury voted in favor of life imprisonment but the judge overruled the jury's verdict and sentenced Hays to death.
 He was incarcerated in the Holman Correctional Facility in Atmore, Alabama, while on death row.

 Hays was executed in "Yellow Mama", Alabama's electric chair, on June 6, 1997.
-Among the witnesses to the execution was Michael Donald's brother.
-The Associated Press reported that Hays was Alabama's first execution since 1913 for a white-on-black crime.
-Hays is the only known KKK member to have been executed in the 20th century for the murder of an African American.
+Among the witnesses to the execution was Michael Donald's brother, Stanley.
+The execution of Hays was Alabama's first for a white-on-black crime since 1913, when two white men were hanged for the murder of a black man.
+Hays is the only known Ku Klux Klan member to have been executed in the 20th century for the murder of an African American.
+Asked if wanted to make a final statement, Hays mouthed "I love you" to Stanley Donald and made a thumbs-up sign.

-Hays publicly maintained his innocence.
-But at his funeral, Reverend Bob Smith, president of the Mobile chapter of the NAACP, said that Hays had privately made a tearful 40-minute confession to Donald's murder to him two days before his execution.
-According to later reporting, Hays renounced his racist views after befriending several black death row inmates in prison.
+Hays publicly maintained his innocence to the end.
+At his funeral, however, Reverend Bob Smith, president of the Mobile chapter of the NAACP, revealed that a tearful Hays had privately made a 40-minute confession to Donald's murder to him two days before his execution.
+According to later reporting, Hays had renounced his racist views in prison.
+He befriended several black death row inmates.
+When Bennie Hays visited his son in prison, Hays introduced Anthony Ray Hinton and another black death row inmate to him as his friends.
+Bennie Hays refused to shake their hands or even speak with them and later angrily told his son, "Don't you ever let a nigger over to this table."

 James Knowles

 James Llewellyn "Tiger" Knowles was indicted by a federal grand jury in 1985 for violating the civil rights of Michael Donald, and pleaded guilty to civil rights violations in the United States District Court for the Southern District of Alabama.
 By the end of the trial, he was 21 years old.
 U.S. District Court Judge William Brevard Hand sentenced him to life in prison.

 Knowles avoided a death sentence by testifying against Hays, Cox, and other Klansmen at the trial.
-He'd earlier testified that the slaying was done "to show Klan strength in Alabama."
+He had earlier testified that the slaying was done "to show Klan strength in Alabama."
 Knowles served 25 years in prison before being paroled in 2006.

-In 2008, Knowles, who now had a job and was in the Federal Witness Protection Program, hadn't changed his name.
+In 2008, Knowles, who now had a job and was in the Federal Witness Protection Program, had not changed his name.
 He had black friends, but was reluctant to tell them about his past.